Safe Driving Advice

 Phantom Vehicles

-Before sunrise, after sunset and in bad weather, you get what are known as phantom vehicles.
+Before sunrise, after sunset, and in bad weather, you get what are known as phantom vehicles.
 These are cars that are virtually invisible from behind because their rear lights aren’t on.
 It’s a pet peeve for many drivers.
 And it’s a safety issue due to the visibility risks.
 The motorists following you can’t see your taillights, and it decreases their reaction time to brake or avoid a rear-end collision.

 So how can you ensure your car is lit?
-Many vehicles have an “Auto” option whereby sensors gauge ambient light to switch between DRL and a fully engaged headlight system; just make sure that setting is on.
-Look for an “A,” “Auto” or the DRL symbol on your light dial.
+Many vehicles have an “Auto” option whereby sensors gauge ambient light to switch between DRL and a fully engaged headlight system; just make sure that the setting is on.
+Look for an “A,” “Auto,” or the DRL symbol on your light dial.
 For cars lacking an automatic option, keeping your headlights on when driving is the safest bet.

 The Government of Canada announced safety legislation that will require all new cars sold in Canada as of 2021 to be more visible in low-light conditions.

-• Have daytime running lights and taillights come on when the vehicle instrument panel is illuminated, and the vehicle is in operation.
+- Have daytime running lights and taillights come on when the vehicle instrument panel is illuminated, and the vehicle is in operation.

-• Automatically turn on the headlights, taillights, and side marker lights in low-light conditions; or
+- Automatically turn on the headlights, taillights, and side marker lights in low-light conditions; or

-• Keep the driver’s instrument panel dark so the driver knows to turn on all the lights.
+- Keep the driver’s instrument panel dark so the driver knows to turn on all the lights.

 To increase awareness about phantom vehicles, CAA partnered with Transport Canada on the See and Be Seen campaign.
-To learn more about phantom vehicles and how to help raise awareness please visit www.tc.gc.ca/SEEandbeSEEN.
+To learn more about phantom vehicles and how to help raise awareness, please visit www.tc.gc.ca/SEEandbeSEEN.

 Senior Drivers